 For a decade I have been working with clients towards change.

-My name is Fenella and my goal is to assist you to make your sex life, personal life and relationship/s more enjoyable and fulfilling.
+My name is Fenella and my goal is to assist you to make your life and relationship/s more enjoyable and fulfilling.
 Therapy is a different experience for everyone and I will use an approach that is unique to you, that draws on some key techniques that are beneficial to both couples and individuals.

 I understand that talking about any aspect of your life, to a complete stranger, can be awkward and challenging.
 My goal is to put you at ease and to identify and explore your concerns.

 I am a fully qualified counsellor, having studied both in the UK (University of Roehampton) and Australia (Australian Catholic University).
 I am a member of the Australian Counselling Association and work according to their code of practice and ethics.
 I have also had training and work extensively with complex trauma clients, and I run a trauma sensitive yoga & mindfulness group.

-As well as sex therapy, I also offer general counselling services and I have extensive professional experience working in the mental health field, working with clients who have survived childhood institutional sexual abuse, as well as experience in palliative care and the prison system.
+I offer general counselling services, trauma therapy and I have extensive professional experience working with clients who have survived childhood institutional sexual abuse, as well as experience in palliative care and the prison system.
+I have also run a sex therapy practice over the last 5 years.

 I currently practice out of the Malvern Rooms in Malvern.
 These rooms are a 15 minute walk from Tooronga Station and are also accessible by tram and car.

 How I prefer to work.

 In my counselling practice, I embrace an attitude towards the method that affirms the inherent value of each individual.
-I have a sex positive approach, promoting and embracing sexuality.
+I have a trauma informed, somatic (body based) and sex positive approach.